 Upcoming Welcome Calls:

-**If you can't attend this time EVER, let us know and we'll arrange an alternative date.
+**If this time won't work for you, let us know and we'll arrange an alternative date.
 Email: [email protected]